Disney Photography Tips: Get the Best Photos with Your Smartphone

 KNOW HOW TO AVOID CROWDS IN YOUR PHOTOS

-CLEAN YOUR CAMERA
+CLEAN YOUR CAMERA Lens

 TURN ON LIVE PHOTOS

 When Live Photos is turned on, your iPhone records a quick video (1.5 seconds) before and after you take a picture.
-At the end of our trip last year I put some of our favorites together and created a video.
-All you have to do is select your favorite Live Photos, click the 3 dots in the bottom right corner, and choose Save as Video.
+At the end of our trip you can put some of your favorites together and create a video.
+All you have to do is select your favorite Live Photos, click the 3 dots in the bottom right corner, and choose ‘Save as Video.’
 Voila!
 Your own Disney movie clip.
 This way you’ll have both photos and videos of your Disney vacation memories without going through the trouble of trying to shoot both at the same time.
-Huge Disney World photography tip!
+This is one of my favorite Disney World photography tips!

-DON’T FORGET THE DETAILS
+DON’T FORGET THE Disney DETAILS

-TELL SOMEONE
+TELL SOMEONE What’s Important to You

 Once you’ve got your list of must-have shots, tell someone about it.
 Let your spouse, a friend, or a family member know what photos are important to you and that you might need some help wrangling the kids.
 If your kids are old enough to understand, tell them too!
 Tell them how special it will be to have these memories to look back on when they’re grown.
-Memories that show who was there, what their hotel room looked like, the rides they went on, all the Mickey-shaped food they ate, etc.
+Memories that show who was there, what their hotel room looked like, the rides they went on, all the Mickey-shaped food they ate!

-GET IN THE PHOTO
+GET EVERYONE IN THE PHOTOs

 DON’T WAIT UNTIL YOU’RE HOME